 – Sumo: A Pocket Guide: A Pocket Guide, by David Shapiro, 2013

 In 1909 the first permanent sumo hall, Kokugikan [national sport hall], was completed on land north of Ryogoku Station next to Eko-in Jinja [shrine] and, until the aftermath of World War II, sumo tournaments in Tokyo took place under its domed roof.
 Legend has it a champion wrestler, Umegatani Totaro, helped raise funds for the building of Kokugikan.
 When asked by a potential sponsor what collateral he had to back the stadium’s construction, Umegatani simply flexed his muscles.
 He sealed the deal.

 The first Kokugikan was irreparably damaged by fire in 1917 and completely rebuilt by 1920 (with the Tokyo tournaments held in the meantime at Yasukuni Shrine) only to be severely damaged in the 1923 Great Kanto earthquake.
-Repaired again, this second Kokugikan survived until torn down in 1954.
+Repaired again, this second Kokugikan survived even the firebombings of World War II until torn down in 1954.
 A second Kokugikan was completed at nearby Kuramae in 1954.

 During the Occupation of Japan (1945-1952), SCAP saw sumo as less threatening than other martial arts, and allowed a tournament there in November 1945.
 One more tournament was held at Kokugikan in November 1946, but tournaments were thereafter held on the grounds of the Meiji Shrine until 1954.
 The Occupation forces subsequently took over Kokugikan, however, and turned it partially into a skating rink and an events center they called ‘Memorial Hall’.